-- 68. Municipal planning decision-making structures - 69.
-Consideration of applications - 70.
+68. Municipal planning decision-making structures in respect of applications and appeals

+- 69. Consideration of applications - 70.
 Establishment of Tribunal - 71.
 Composition of Tribunal for municipal area - 72.
 Process for appointment of members for Tribunal for municipal area - 73.
 Term of office and conditions of service of members of Tribunal for municipal area - 74.
 Disqualification from membership of Tribunal - 75.
 Meetings of Tribunal for municipal area - 76.
 Code of conduct for members of Tribunal for municipal area - 77.
 Administrator for Tribunal for municipal area - 78.
 Functioning of Tribunal for municipal area - 79.
 Appeals - 80.
-Procedures for appeal - 81.
+Procedure for appeal - 81.
 Consideration by Appeal Authority